kreier/study/docs/bible/genesis/README.md

   Origin of Moab and Ammon (37, 38)
 ```

+#### Ge 19:26 ​— *Why did Lot’s wife become "a pillar of salt"?* (w19.06 20 ¶3)

+Lot made a bad decision when he chose to live among the grossly immoral people of Sodom. (**Read** 2 Peter 2:7, 8.)
+The region was prosperous, but Lot paid a high price for moving to Sodom.
+(Gen. 13:8-13; 14:12) His wife apparently became so attached to the city or to some of the people living there that she disobeyed Jehovah.
+She lost her life when God rained fire and sulfur on the region.
+And think of Lot’s two daughters.
+They were engaged to men who died in Sodom.
+Lot lost his home, his possessions and, most painful of all, his wife.
+(Gen. 19:12-14, 17, 26) During this stressful period, did Jehovah lose patience with Lot?
+No.

 ## Genesis 20

 ```
 Sarah rescued from Abimelech (1-18)
 ```

+#### Ge 20:12 ​— *How was Sarah Abraham’s sister?* (wp17.3 12, ftn.)

+Sarah was the half sister of Abraham.
+Terah was father to both of them, but they had different mothers.
+(Genesis 20:12) While such a marriage is improper today, it is important to keep in mind how different things were back then.
+Humans were closer to the perfection that Adam and Eve had enjoyed but lost.
+For such robust people, marriage between close relatives evidently did not present genetic dangers to offspring.
+Some 400 years later, though, life spans were similar to ours.
+At that time, the Mosaic Law outlawed all sexual unions between close relatives.​—Leviticus 18:6.

 ## Genesis 21